identity-com/sol-did/program_v2/README.md

   console.log(JSON.stringify(didDoc, null, 2));
 ```

-### Information about DID resolution
+### Information About DID Resolution
 `did:sol` DIDs are resolved in the following way:
-1. `Genertive` DIDs are DIDs that have no persisted DID data account. (e.g. every valid Solana Account/Wallet is in this state).
+1. `Generative` DIDs are DIDs that have no persisted DID data account. (e.g. every valid Solana account/wallet is in this state).
-This will return a generative DID document where only the public key of the Account is a valid Verification Method.
+This will return a generative DID document where only the public key of the account is a valid Verification Method.
 2. `Persisted` DIDs are DIDs that have a persisted DID data account.
 Here the DID document represents the state that is found
 on-chain.